iryl1/RBX_DOCUMENTATIONS/camera.md

 # Roblox Camera System Docs

-continuing the internal docs series. this one covers the camera system — how it works, what all the types and properties actually mean, and how to replicate it by writing to offsets yourself. same deal as before, offsets are placeholders.
+continuing the internal docs series. this one covers the camera system — how it works, what all the types and properties actually mean, and how to replicate it by writing to offsets yourself

 if this helps, ⭐ star the repo or join the discord: [discord.gg/JpeFatN8yn](https://discord.gg/JpeFatN8yn)